Symphony No. 8 (Vaughan Williams)

 Ralph Vaughan Williams's Symphony No. 8 in D minor was composed between 1953 and 1955.
-Sir John Barbirolli, its dedicatee, conducted the Hallé Orchestra in the premiere at the Free Trade Hall in Manchester on 2 May 1956.
+Sir John Barbirolli, its dedicatee, conducted the Hallé Orchestra in the premiere at the Kings Hall in Manchester, on 2 May 1956.
 It is the shortest of the composer's nine symphonies, and is mostly buoyant and optimistic in tone.

 Background and first performances

 By the mid-1950s Vaughan Williams, in his eighties, was regarded as the Grand Old Man of English music, much though he disliked the term.
 Between 1903 and 1952 he had composed seven symphonies, and in 1953 he started sketching out another.
 Progress was slowed by his busy schedule, including a long spell lecturing and conducting in the US in the second half of 1954, but by January 1955 the symphony was substantially complete.
-While it was in the final stages of composition the composer and his wife went to a performance of Turandot at Covent Garden, at which Vaughan Williams became fascinated by the tuned gongs extensively used in Puccini's score and he added them to the already large percussion section required for the symphony.
+While it was in the final stages of composition the composer and his wife went to a performance of Turandot at Covent Garden, at which Vaughan Williams became fascinated by the tuned gongs extensively used in Puccini's score, and he added them to the already large percussion section required for the symphony.

 The work was not written to commission, but Sir John Barbirolli, conductor-in-chief of the Hallé Orchestra, asked Vaughan Williams for a new piece, and the composer offered him the symphony.
 Conductor and orchestra gave the composer a private run-through of the work in February 1956, and the premiere was scheduled for Manchester in May.
 The composer inscribed the manuscript, "For Glorious John, with love and admiration from Ralph" and the published score is headed "Dedicated to Sir John Barbirolli".

-The first performance was given by the Hallé, conducted by Barbirolli, at the Free Trade Hall in Manchester on 2 May 1956.
+The first performance was given by the Hallé, conducted by Barbirolli, at the Kings Hall in Manchester on 2 May 1956.
 It was recorded by the BBC and subsequently released on disc.
 The same orchestra and conductor gave the London premiere at the Royal Festival Hall on 14 May.

 The Philadelphia Orchestra conducted by Eugene Ormandy gave the work its US premiere on 5 October 1956.
-The following year, on 30 June, Leopold Stokowski conducted the London Symphony Orchestra in the work at the Festival Hall.
+The following year, on 30 June, Leopold Stokowski conducted the London Symphony Orchestra in the work at the Royal Festival Hall in the presence of the composer.
 Charles Munch conducted the Boston Symphony Orchestra in a series of performances of the work, beginning on 31 October 1957.